 Shell Gloves: A waterproof shell sized to fit over your liner gloves, these will be worn during any cold/stormy weather and need to be dexterous enough to manipulate carabiners, harnesses, and tie knots.
 The highest priority with these gloves is to keep your hands and liner gloves dry.
-No mittens allowed.
+Bring two pairs if you have them.
+Some will choose to bring a different heavier glove for this layer.
+Mittens should be avoided.

-- Weight: 6 10 oz / 170 280 grams - Shell Materials: Gore-tex, Schoeller 3x, or similar
+- Weight: 6 10 oz / 170 280 grams

+- Shell Materials: Gore-tex, Schoeller 3x, or similar

+- Examples: OR Arete, Black Diamond Guide

-Beanie Hat/Toque: Bring a warm hat that will fit under your climbing helmet.
+Beanie Hat/Toque: A thinner warm hat that will fit under your climbing helmet and over your balaclava.

-- Weight: 2 4oz / 56 112 grams - Materials: fleece, wool, windstopper, or similar
+• Weight: 2 - 4oz / 56 - 112 grams

+Materials: fleece, wool, windstopper, or similar

 Sun hat: A baseball cap or visor serves well.
-Models with a "tail" provide increased sun protection.
+Models with a "tail" are recommended for increased sun protection.

-Socks: Bring two or three complete changes.
-Most climbers prefer to wear a very thin liner sock underneath a thicker hiking/mountaineering sock.
+Socks: Bring two complete changes.
+Many climbers prefer to wear a very thin liner sock underneath a thicker hiking/mountaineering sock.
 Adjust your sock system ahead of time to perfect your boot fit.
 No cotton.

-• Materials: wool, synthetic
+Materials: wool, synthetic

-Gaiters: (R) Ankle high gaiters are prefect for approaches in the Sierra.
+Gaiters: (R) Half/knee height is recommended, though ankle high gaiters can be used later in the season.
 Check the fit of the gaiter to your boot in advance.